MAAV-Software/maav-cv/README.md

 ## Development Etiquette

+**UPDATE 9/30/20: We will use forks for developing, and committing to this official repo will happen through the website, where a pull request can be created.
+The README will be updated with info on how to fork later.**

 This section is subject to change throughout the course of development.
 At times, Google can be your friend with Git, but reach out to us with any help you may need!

 When in doubt, [check out "Oh Shit!
 Git!"](https://ohshitgit.com)

+### Git Identity

 Make sure your identity through Git is setup well.